Targeting Online Privacy, Congress Sets A New Tone With Big Tech

 There aren't many issues in Congress with bipartisan support these days, but the need for stricter privacy rules for tech companies is one.
 Republicans agree that it's time to set some limits on what big tech companies can do with personal data.

-Rep. Greg Walden, R-Ore., the ranking member on the House Energy and Commerce Committee, says he's "not met a single American who has ever fully read the fine print of some sort of agreement when you download an app or get an update."
+Rep. Greg Walden, R-Ore., the ranking member on the House Energy and Commerce Committee, says he has "not met a single American who has ever fully read the fine print of some sort of agreement when you download an app or get an update."

 "You know you're going to update it and you're going to push agree, and you're not reading the privacy policy of that company," he said, "and the question is did they even follow their own privacy policies or are the privacy policies adequate?"